lujakob13/lujakob13/README.md

 I'm a Argentinean guy who has a curious mind.
 I'd like to learn something new everyday.
 I'm a **PhD in Applied Maths** and currently a **Data Scientist**.

-- 🌱 I’m currently learning *Advanced Machine Learning* & *Data Science* (and enjoying _Web Dev_).
+- 🌱 I am a systems engineering student
-- 😍 My hobbies are my hobbies are going to the gym
+- 😍 My hobbies are going to the gym, watch movies
 - 💌 Contact me at "luca081104@gmail.com".

 Technologies I've been learning and using so far :